sjoeboo/brave/README.md

 `--help` is youi friend
 Uses:

-`victor key-inspect` : Find all `$keys`.
+`brave key-inspect` : Find all `$keys`.
 Queries the `/metadata/key-suggest` endpoint.

-`victor tag-inspect`: Find all values for a specific tag.
+`brave tag-inspect`: Find all values for a specific tag.
 Queries the `/metadata/tag-value-suggest` endpoint

-`victor high-cardinality`: Find tags with high cardinality(use `--threshold`).
+`brave high-cardinality`: Find tags with high cardinality(use `--threshold`).
 First finds all keys using `key-inspect`, which is used to make smaller queries to `/metadata/tagkey-count` endpoint.

 Todo:

-`victor tag-discovery`: Find all applicable tags/values for a given query
+`brave tag-discovery`: Find all applicable tags/values for a given query

-`victor query`: Run a query, print results (datapoints included)
+`brave query`: Run a query, print results (datapoints included)